How to buy a car online

 Not sure how to buy a car online?
 Read our step-by-step guide to get you through the process

 Elsewhere, some carmakers are now taking on the sales process themselves.
 The most notable of these is Tesla, whose electric vehicles can be bought and ordered in a handful of clicks.
 This includes everything from speccing the vehicle and adding options to payment and organising delivery.
 Currently, they’ll even let you return their cars for a no-questions-asked refund with seven days and 1,000 miles driven.
+Now many other brands are following Tesla’s lead.

 While we wouldn’t recommend ordering a car (especially an expensive one) without seeing it in the metal and taking it for a test drive first, it does at least show that the future of buying a car could look very different to what we’re used to.